 As far as birthdays go, Joe Hill (June 4, 1973), Maurice Sendak (June 10, 1928) and Octavia Butler (June 22, 1947) all celebrate this month.

 We also have a couple of Harry Potter character birthdays with Draco Malfoy (June 5), Dudley Dursley (June 23) and Dobby (June 28).

 While most of you do not need any extra encouragement to pick up some additional reading material – we have plenty of excuses for you here!
 Or an excuse for cake.
 June 10th probably warrants a cake!
 Let the wild rumpus start!

 We hope you all enjoyed our last “Tea with Emily” Facebook Live Stream.
-If you missed our “Build Your Library Virtual Homeschool Convention Booth,“ you can find a recording by scrolling our Facebook or direct links on our past events page.
-We think this was one of the best ones, it’s definitely the longest!
+If you missed our “Interview with Lindsey Sodano, Author of History Quest“ last month in April, you can find a recording by scrolling our Facebook or direct links on our past events page.

 We always have our Social Media “chicklets” at the bottom of our newsletters and webpage, but we wanted to make sure you are following us on our other platforms.
 The Build Your Library Facebook is our go-to social media site, and we post there frequently with cool Amazon products and book recommendations we think you would like, as well as all of our Read Aloud Book Club announcements, blog posts, full-year and unit study product releases and updates, and more.

 Our Build Your Library Instagram page regularly posts pictures and insider info about projects I’m currently working on or what I’m doing with my kids.